-The New York Film Academy Bachelor of Fine Arts (BFA) in Filmmaking is a 9-semester conservatory-based, full-time undergraduate study program.
+The New York Film Academy Bachelor of Fine Arts (BFA) in Filmmaking is a 9-semester conservatorybased, full-time undergraduate study program.
 The curriculum is designed to immerse gifted and energetic prospective filmmakers in all aspects of the discipline.
 The New York Film Academy Bachelor of Fine Arts in Filmmaking provides a creative setting with which to challenge, inspire, and perfect the talents of its student body.
 Students follow an intensive curriculum and achieve multiple learning goals.

 Some Liberal Arts and Science courses may be taught online through a distance learning platform.
-In compliance with New York State education laws a student will not attend more than forty-nine percent of their degree or certificate program online.
-To review all Distance Education Information please view this of this Course Catalog.
+Please review the Distance Education Information section of the Catalog for more information.